edupoux/MVA_2022_SL/README.md

 ## Organization

 ### 9 courses
-The courses consist in 9 three-hours blocks; everything will be remote this year.
-Each three hours block consists in two off-line hours where you watch prerecorded materials (available on youtube), and one hour of interactive session taking place Friday, from 4pm to 5pm, remotely.
+The courses consist in 9 three-hours blocks, followed by an oral project presentation on week 10.
+Everything will be remote this year.
+Each three hours block consists in two off-line hours where you watch prerecorded materials (available on youtube), and one hour of interactive remote session taking place on Fridays, from 4pm to 5pm (zoom).

 The interactive session will have the following structure:
 - 4:00pm- 4:30pm: **on-line QUIZZ**. *Attention!! you must absolutely be on-line in this time period to answer quizz questions on a google form.*